73 Fun and Creative DIY Father's Day Gifts for 2026

 20. Building Memories Jar

-If you can get your kiddos to part ways with a few of their Legos, or buy a small set of new ones, they can be used for this nice DIY Father’s Day gift.
+If you can get your kiddos to part ways with a few of their Legos, or buy a small set of new ones, they can be used for this nice DIY Father’s Day gift idea.
 With a big glass jar and a Sharpie, help your kids write down things they want to do with their Dad on each Lego.

 21. Homemade Salsa